 It is the municipality where a beneficiary is registered as resident that has the responsibility to provide support.
 This can mean that if a family resides in one place and the father moves to another town to find work and fails, then he will not receive support from the municipality he moved to but will be referred back to the initial municipality.

-In practice, obstacles to prompt Civil Registration may have a temporary impact on beneficiaries’ access to social welfare.
+To be granted social welfare from the municipalities, you must be registered in the Swedish Population Register, managed by the Swedish Tax Agency.
+In practice, obstacles to prompt registration in the Swedish Population Register may have a temporary impact on beneficiaries’ access to social welfare.

 Persons granted international protection have the right to access part of the Swedish pension system (the so-called general pension) and are treated in the qualification process as if they had been gainfully employed in Sweden since their late teens.